 Skechers Performance Los Angeles Marathon

-The Widows, Orphans & Disabled Firemen’s Fund is proud to be an official charity partner of the 2019 L.A.
+The Widows, Orphans & Disabled Firefighter’s Fund is proud to be an official charity partner of the 2019 L.A.
 Marathon on Sunday, March 24!
 We have runners competing in the marathon, charity challenge and the Saturday, March 23, 5K races.
 You can help our “L.A.
 Fire” team in several ways:

 Sponsor a Runner

 Meet the team and support our runners by helping them meet their fundraising goals.
-All donations benefit the Widows, Orphans & Disabled Firemen’s Fund and come directly to our charity.
+All donations benefit the Widows, Orphans & Disabled Firefighter’s Fund and come directly to our charity.
 Our fantastic runners are LAFD firefighters, family members or longtime volunteers.
 Each is dedicated not only to completing this incredible physical challenge, but also to raising money for our firefighter families in need.

 Be a Virtual Runner